 The main feature of this game lies on the impact of group preferences on players' behavior.
 As in the battle of the sexes, being self-interested is not sufficient to guarantee coordination success.
 However, in our asymmetric game, one can notice the existence of a focal point for the group that is not present in the classical battle of the sexes game: out of the two pure-strategy Nash equilibria, the outcome (B,B) seems better for the group.
-Whether one considers the sum, the average, the difference, or the minimum value of the sexes game with outside option).
+Whether one considers the sum, the average, the difference, or the minimum value of the sexes game). (b) The entrance game (asymmetric battle of the sexes game).